shebashio/bigbang/docs/developer/testing-repo1-CI.md

 * Admin access to a repo on repo1
 * Or access to create personal repos under your account on repo1

+Contact the Big Bang Government Team Lead to request access.

 ### Create gitlab runner and token

 1. goto *Settings -> CI/CD* on the repo you want to test against.